Saudi Teen Seeks Asylum, Fears Family Will Kill Her

 The Saudi national said she was fleeing her abusive family, seeking asylum in any western country that would have her.
 "I'm in real danger," she said.

-Now a group of Thai lawyers has filed an injunction to prevent her from being deported back to Saudi Arabia, Phil Robertson, deputy director of Human Rights Watch's Asia division, tells NPR.
+Human rights groups and western embassies implored the Thai government not return the woman to Saudi Arabia.
+A group of Thai lawyers filed an injunction to prevent her from being deported back to Saudi Arabia, Phil Robertson, deputy director of Human Rights Watch's Asia division, tells NPR.

+Now, authorities in Thailand have reversed their earlier position and called off the deportation, reports NPR's Senior Asia Correspondent Michael Sullivan.
+"The head of Thailand's immigration police told reporters she would not be returned against her will," Sullivan said.
+"Supporters hope she'll be given her passport back and allowed to continue her journey to Australia."

-Alqunun had been on vacation with her family in Kuwait last week, when she slipped away and boarded a plane to Bangkok, reports NPR's Senior Asia Correspondent Michael Sullivan.
+Alqunun had been on vacation with her family in Kuwait last week, when she slipped away and boarded a plane to Bangkok.
+Her family was abusive, especially since she had renounced Islam, she told the BBC.
+Her plan was to fly through Thailand to Australia.
+But while she was in the Thai airport, she says security officials stopped her, claiming her family had filed a missing person report.
+Alqunun says they took her passport and forced her to come with them.

 based on the 1951 Convention and the 1967 Protocol, I'm rahaf mohmed, formally seeking a refugee status to any country that would protect me from getting harmed or killed due to leaving my religion and torture from my family.— Rahaf Mohammed رهف محمد القنون (@rahaf84427714) January 6, 2019